Dutch Design Awards honours the very best Dutch designs from the past year.

 – Designs executed by a designer or studio established in the Netherlands.

-It is a requirement that the design is realised / presented / published in the period between 1 April 2020 and 1 April 2021.
+– It is a requirement that the design is realized/ presented/ published in the period between 1 April 2022 and 1 April 2023.

 -